Why learn Japanese?

 Wondering why Japanese culture has become so influential in the UK in recent times?

 Interestingly, much of it has to do with childhood nostalgia.
 Think of many of the UK’s favourite Christmas toys over the past four decades, and many of them have a strong Japanese connection.

-Finally it’s also worth noting that interest in Japanese culture and Japanese language courses is likely to show no signs of letting up over the next few years, as Japan will also be at the centre of the world’s attention in 2020 as the Olympic Games come to Tokyo.
+And finally, interest in Japanese culture and Japanese language courses showed no signs of letting up this year when Japan was at the centre of the world’s attention with Tokyo hosting the Olympic and Paralympic Games.

 The games took place at multiple locations across the city and featured Intel drones, driverless cars and support robots, not to mention turning old mobile phones into medals, making the games the most ‘high tech’ of all time.
 Finishing 3rd overall in the medal table and 11th in the Paralympic medal table, the Olympics provided another example of Japan’s achievements in the field of technology, but also in the less talked about area of sport.